r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack.md

 **_IMPORTANT!: The R2 boards have a bug in PCB routing that swaps the GPIO4 and GPIO5 pins (see marking [3]).
 The silkscreen on this board is WRONG as the names for IO4 and IO5 are swapped._**

-The R2 boards feature a boost inverter to raise the power supply of the RF transimtter, improving the transmit distance of the bridge.
+The R2 boards feature a boost inverter (see marking [4]) to raise the power supply of the RF transimtter, improving the transmit distance of the bridge.

 ## Apply the hardware changes